jgorman/stimulus-particles.js/README.md

 Here is an example of passing an image path from Rails to Particles.js.
 Note that you must set a unique div id or Particles.js will not find it.
+This example is running in the animated gif above.

 ```erb
 <div id="particles-image-src"